-What are the opportunities Better economic opportunities: Due to the remoteness of the for improvement in this target target area, residents are struggling to find economic opportunities area? that pay well enough to comfortably sustain a family.
+What are the opportunities for improvement in this target area?
+Better economic opportunities: Due to the remoteness of the target area, residents are struggling to find economic opportunities that pay well enough to comfortably sustain a family.
 Improved public transportation: Directly related to ensuring "better economic opportunities" and ability to obtain employment, is the current lack of adequate public transportation services that serve immobile residents of more remote areas in the region.
 Housing rehabilitation: In most target areas, substandard housing conditions could be identified.
 There is a great need for public assistance to bring these residences up to code.
 Many households are at high risk for homelessness if their homes cannot be rehabilitated, which would increase in the homeless population in Horry County.
 Available public and commercial services: Rural areas require collaboration with non-profit and for-profit organizations.
 Residents need access to good schools, health care facilities, grocery stores, and recreational facilities.
-Are there barriers to Heirs' property: Legal actions, such as a land sale or even attaining improvement in this target the consent of all property owners for public improvement area? purposes, or housing rehabilitation can become burdensome, and in some cases impossible to achieve.
-Attachment of manufactured or mobile homes to property: When processing emergency home repair/rehabilitation applications, residents living in manufactured or mobile homes are required to provide a legally clear title to their units.
+Are there barriers to improvement in this target area?
+Heirs' property: Legal actions, such as a land sale or even attaining the consent of all property owners for public improvement purposes, or housing rehabilitation can become burdensome, and in some cases impossible to achieve.
+Attachment of manufactured or mobile homes to property: When processing emergency home repair/ rehabilitation applications, residents living in manufactured or mobile homes are required to provide a legally clear title to their units.
 Mobile dwelling units need to be legally affixed to the deeded of the property, making the dwelling one with the underlying property.
 Planning and zoning issues: To establish or promote a vibrant community, mixed land-uses in proximity to each other are even more important in economically struggling communities than in others.
 Residents with limited mobility options are not able to drive longer distances between their residences, commercial properties, and employment centers.
-4 Area Name: City of Myrtle Beach - Central City Revitalization Area - Horry County Local Target area Area Type: Other Target Area Description: HUD Approval Date: